0j-xie0/node-auth-app-db/README.md

 # Tasks Performed
 ### •Implemented Express Server Framework
-•Used router methods
+•Created router middleware for endpoint handling •Created router middleware for user handling
 ### •Implemented EJS Templates
 •Used express-ejs-layouts for front-end views
-•Used Bootswatch CSS styles for fron-end views
+•Used Bootswatch CSS styles for front-end views
-•Used Bootstrap dismissable alerts for fron-end views
+•Used Bootstrap dismissable alerts for front-end views
 ### •Utilized BCRYPT for Password Hashing
 ### •Implemented Passport
 •Implented local strategy
 •Used Passport methods for user authentication and validation
 ### •Interfaced Mongoose with MongoDB.Atlas
 •Used Mongoose models to map between API & MongoDB objects
-•Used Mongoose methods to validate and query data in MongoDB.Atlas
+•Used Mongoose methods to validate & query data in MongoDB.Atlas